anushaporeddy030697/student_internship_management/README.md

 01/20/23 --
 Discussed about search bar and chatbox and need to collect the information for adding search bar in student to search about particular job

+01/23/23-- Worked on the Search bar functionality in student page to filter interested jobs

 </a></p>